sean7512/RestEssentials/README.md

 The callbacks are **NOT** on the main thread, JSON parsing should happen in the callback and then passed back to the main thread as needed (after parsing).

+Each variation of the calls can take an optional `RestOptions` object, which allow you to configure the expected status return code, optional HTTP headers to include in the request, and the timeout on the request in seconds.

+Each variation also allows for a relative path to be used.
+If your `RestController` object is for *http://foo.com" you can pass in *some/relative/path* as the first argument, then the request will go to *http://foo.com/some/relative/path*.
+This enables you to use a single `RestController` object for all REST calls to the same host.

+You can optionally allow the framework to accept a self-signed SSL certificate from the host using the *acceptSelfSignedCertificate* property.
+If being used on iOS 9.0+, you must properly configure App Transport Security.

 ## FAQ

 ### When should I use RestEssentials?

 If you're starting a new project in Swift, and want to take full advantage of its conventions and language features, RestEssentials is a great choice.
 Although not as fully-featured as Alamofire, AFNetworking, or RestKit, it should satisfy your basic REST needs.
-If you only need to perform standard networking options (GET, PUT, POST) and you are only ever dealing with JSON (input and output), then ReseEssentials is a perfect choice!
+If you only need to perform standard networking options (GET, PUT, POST, DELETE), accept self-signed SSL certificates, send HTTP headers, and you are only ever dealing with JSON (input and output), then RestEssentials is a perfect choice!

 > It's important to note that two libraries aren't mutually exclusive: RestEssentials can live in the same project as any other networking library.